Fast and energy-efficient neuromorphic deep learning with first-spike times

-After translation of the four features to spike times, they were joined with a bias spike at fixed time, and these five spikes served as input to a network with 120 hidden and 3 label neurons.
+After translation of the four features to spike times (see \cref{fig:setup} and \methods\ for more details), they were joined with a bias spike at fixed time, and these five spikes served as input to a network with 120 hidden and 3 label neurons.
 We illustrate the training mechanism with voltage traces for three samples belonging to different classes (\cref{fig:trainingChange}b).
 The algorithm changes the weights to create a separation in the label spike times (cf. left and middle column) that corresponds to correct classification.
 Note that the voltage traces were just recorded for illustration, as only spike times are required for calculating weight updates.
 After 300 epochs our networks reached $(95.9\pm0.7)\%$ test accuracy for training with 20 different random seeds (\cref{fig:trainingChange}c).
 The classification failed only for samples that were extremely close to the border between two classes (\cref{fig:trainingChange}d). \Cref{fig:trainingChange}e shows the spike times of the label neurons.
 These vary continuously for inputs belonging to other classes, but drop abruptly at the boundary of the area belonging to their own class, which denotes a clear separation -- see, for example, the abrupt change from red (late spike time) to yellow (early spike time) of the Yin-neuron when moving from Yang to Yin (\cref{fig:trainingChange}e, left panel).

 \emph{MNIST classification task:} To study the scalability of our approach to larger and more high-dimensional data sets, we applied it to the classification of MNIST handwritten digits \citep{lecun1998gradient}. \Cref{fig:sim_mnist} shows training results for networks with 784-350-10 neurons, where pixel intensities were translated to spike times.
-During training, the input samples were noised to aid generalization, but no bias spikes were are used.
-As seen in \cref{fig:sim_mnist}a, training converges to low error ratios for many different initializations.
-The test accuracy after training with 10 different initial random seeds is $(97.1\pm0.1)\%$.
-Similar results are also achieved for deeper architectures with multiple hidden layers.
+During training, noise was added to the input samples to aid generalization, but no bias spikes were used.
+As seen in \cref{fig:sim_mnist}a, training converges for 10 different initial random seeds, reaching a final test accuracy of $(97.1\pm0.1)\%$.
+Similar results are also achieved for deeper architectures with multiple hidden layers (see \cref{table:additional_results} for additional simulation runs with different network architectures).